dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/00-current/CUSTOM_PROCEDURES_PHASE2_COMPLETE.md

 ¡æ Not found in ui-procedures.json
 ¡æ Throws InvalidOperationException with message:
    "Custom procedure 'GetCurrentPatientRemark' is not defined.
-    Please configure it in SpyWindow ¡æ Custom Procedures for this PACS profile."
+    Please configure it in AutomationWindow ¡æ Custom Procedures for this PACS profile."
 ```

 ## User Impact